sotch-pr35mac/syng/README.md

     - View character stroke order animations to study writing characters

 ## __What's new?__
-These are few feature additions and visual changes in v1.4.1.
+These are few feature additions and visual changes in v1.5.0.
 For a full list of changes, see [the changelog](https://github.com/sotch-pr35mac/syng/blob/master/CHANGELOG.md).
-1. Update Icon
-2. Fixed CVEs
-3. Removed Frequency Data
+1. Added support for custom tone colors

 ## __Screenshots__
 More screenshots available on [the Syng website](https://www.getsyng.com).